-Let’s take some time to appreciate some of the female influence on Grand Canyon and recognize some of the incredible women that have left their mark on this amazing place.
 There are so many amazing stories, but let’s start with one of our favorites, Rose Collom.

 Rose E. Collom

-After a field trip to Grand Canyon in 1938, Collom received a grant to collect species in the park.
+After a field trip to the Grand Canyon in 1938, Collom received a grant to collect species in the park.
 Rose Collom was a self-taught botanist who eventually became an expert on Arizona plants.
 Although self-taught, she was the Grand Canyon National Park’s first paid botanist from 1939 until 1954.
 During her tenure at the Grand Canyon, Rose collected more than 800 plant specimens and collected several previously unidentified species, many of which were named after her!
 The herbarium at Grand Canyon National Park Museum Collections has over 800 of her specimens.
 Rose also collected and contributed hundreds of plant specimens to the U.S. National Herbarium and other institutions to further the study of Arizona’s flora.
-Her organization, the Arizona Cactus and Native Flora Society founded the Desert Botanical Garden in 1937.
+Her organization, the Arizona Cactus and Native Flora Society, founded the Desert Botanical Garden in 1937.
+Rose began working with Arizona’s plants at the age of 44 when she moved to Arizona with her husband.

+They lived in a remote area in Gila County in the Mazatzal Mountains, miles from others.
+While her husband was away during the day, Rose found solace in her surroundings.
 Rose became active in introducing the use of Arizona native plants for landscaping in home gardens and along highways.
 She did this by replanting different species of plants she found in the higher altitude areas of her surrounding mountains, then replanting them near her home until they acclimated to the climate for several seasons, and then taking them to Phoenix to be replanted again!
-Rose shared her careful observations and detailed descriptions of the habitats, bloom times, growing conditions, and uses of native plants with scholars from many botanical institutions, including the Smithsonian.
+Eventually her careful observations and detailed descriptions of the habitats, bloom times, growing conditions, and uses of native plants were shared with scholars from many botanical institutions, including the Smithsonian.

 Quotes: